oracle-livelabs/apex/online-book-store-app/1-create-app/create-app.md

 ## Introduction

-In this lab, you create a new application named **Online Bookstore**.
+In this lab, you will create a new application named **Online Bookstore**.
 Next, you rapidly design and prototype data models using a markdown-like shorthand syntax that expands to standards-based Oracle SQL known as Quick SQL in Oracle APEX.

 **Quick SQL** is designed to reduce the time and effort required to create SQL tables, triggers, and index structures.
 This tool is not designed to be a replacement for data modeling.
 Instead, Quick SQL is simply a quick way to develop a script for simple tables and views.